 Dr. Parker has served on many government advisory boards to evaluate research progress and state of the art.
 She served on a study of the National Research Council (NRC) on Persistent Surveillance: A Critical Tool for the Counter-IED Mission.
 She serves as an appointed member of the National Research Council's (NRC) Panel on Review of the Engineering Laboratory at the National Institute of Standards and Technology (NIST), which assesses the quality of NIST's scientific and technical programs in the area of engineering research.
 She also serves on the National Research Council's Panel on Mechanical Science and Engineering at the Army Research Laboratory, which evaluates research at the Army Research Laboratory in the areas of robotic/vehicle intelligence and control, robotic perception, and human-robot interaction.
 She has previously served on the NRC's Advisory Panel on Information Science, and previously on the NRC's Advisory Panels on Air and Ground Vehicle Technology, and on Armor and Armaments, all of which oversee research at the Army Research Laboratory.
 She also served on the Strategic Advisory Commission for the European Commission's research program entitled Beyond Robotics, and frequently served as a technical reviewer for the European Union's Information Society Technologies research programs.
 Dr. Parker was a selected member of the 2004-2005 class of the Defense Science Study Group, which is a program administered by the Institute for Defense Analyses for the Defense Advanced Research Projects Agency to introduce professors of science and engineering to the challenges facing national security.

 Dr. Parker has received numerous awards for her research, teaching, and service, including the PECASE Award (U.S. Presidential Early Career Award for Scientists and Engineers), the IEEE RAS Distinguished Service Award, and many UTK Chancellors, College, and Departmental awards, as well as TTU alumni awards.
-She is Distinguished Member of ACM (Association for Computing Machinery) and a Fellow of IEEE.
+She is Distinguished Member of ACM (Association for Computing Machinery), a Fellow of IEEE, and a Fellow of AAAS.